axibase/atsd/rule-engine/functions-format.md

 ## Overview

-These functions format numbers, dates, collections, and maps to strings according to the specified format.
+Formats numbers, dates, collections, and maps to strings according to the specified format.

 ## Reference